klen/nvim-config-local/README.md

 anything malicious, `i`ignore the file so `config-local` won't ask you about it again, or `t`rust (mark it trusted) and source it right away.

-To manually mark file as trusted, open the config file with `:edit .vimrc` or `:ConfigEdit` and save it.
+To manually mark file as trusted, open the config file with `:edit .nvim.lua` or `:ConfigEdit` and save it.
 You will be asked to trust the current config file.

 File has to be marked as trusted each time its contents or path changes.